Luzkan/smells/content/smells/magic-number.md

 ### Exceptions

-Numbers should not always be replaced with intentional names.
-The best example that I can give are math & physics formulas.
+Developers should not always replace numbers with intentional names.
+The best example that I can give is math & physics formulas.
 The formula for the kinematic energy would be written as `kinematic_energy = (mass * (velocity**2))/2`, leaving _two's_ as is.
-On the other hand, if a formula had a known constant like `PI`, then I would definitely create a constant that expresses that, in fact, the `3.14159` is `PI` _(... by the way it could be considered as a [Clever Code](./clever-code.md), it would be best to use `math.pi` built-in instead)_.
+On the other hand, if a formula had a known constant like `PI`, then I would create a constant that expresses that, in fact, the `3.14159` is `PI` _(... by the way, it could be considered as a [Clever Code](./clever-code.md), it would be best to use `math.pi` built-in instead)_.

 ---